stephenh/ts-proto/NESTJS.markdown

   (Requires `nestJs=true`.)

-- With`--ts_proto_opt=addNestjsRestParameter=true`, the last argument of service methods will be an rest parameter with type any.
+- With`--ts_proto_opt=addNestjsRestParameter=true`, the last argument of service methods will be a rest parameter with type any.
 This way you can use custom decorators you could normally use in nestjs.

   (Requires `nestJs=true`.)